 This should be concise and describe the nature of the problem under investigation and its background.
 It should also set your work in the context of previous research, citing relevant references.
 Introductions should expand on highly specialised terms and abbreviations used in the article to make it accessible for readers.

+Urban nature, including green (e.g. parks, tree-lined streets) and blue (e.g. coasts, rivers) space, has been linked to both improvements in health and climate resilience.
+Greenspace is associated with improved mental and physical health, including reduced all-cause mortality 3.
+While less studied, blue space has also been linked to improved health4.
+Urban nature is also associated with beneficial environmental outcomes such as better storm water management and heat regulation, increased biodiversity, and reductions in air pollution and ultraviolet radiation 5–8.
+Greenspace has generally been the focus of urban nature policies and interventions, as it is more feasible to add than blue space.

 Over half of the world’s population lives in cities and this share is predicted to grow to two-thirds by 2050 1.
 Urbanization has been accompanied by the pollution of natural resources and destruction of natural environments.
 It is estimated that cities are responsible for over 80% of global greenhouse gas emissions 2.
 Although cities are the biggest contributors to climate change, they can also be effective entities of change.
 Cities can provide a large enough scale to create meaningful change while remaining small enough to test policies that might not be feasible at a national scale.
 City-level interventions to increase urban nature offer a climate adaptation strategy with health advantages.

-Urban nature, including green (e.g. parks, tree-lined streets) and blue (e.g. coasts, rivers) space, has been linked to both improvements in health and climate resilience.
-Greenspace is associated with improved mental and physical health, including reduced all-cause mortality 3.
-While less studied, blue space has also been linked to improved health4.
-Urban nature is also associated with beneficial environmental outcomes such as better storm water management and heat regulation, increased biodiversity, and reductions in air pollution and ultraviolet radiation 5–8.
-Greenspace has generally been the focus of urban nature policies and interventions, as it is more feasible to add than blue space.